PranavT96/psa2035/README.md

    - Create a MySQL database named `crmdb1`.
    - Run the provided SQL script to set up the tables.
-   - Update the `db.properties` file with your database credentials.
+   - Update the `application.properties` file with your database credentials.

 4. **Run the Application**